Specialized Equipment for Unique Projects · · 20 min read

 4. Check Stability: After deploying the outriggers, gently rock the platform to assess its stability.
 If the towable boom lifts feel unstable, reassess their positioning and make adjustments as needed to ensure a secure setup.

 Correct positioning and stabilization are essential to avoiding accidents.
 Statistics indicate that approximately 26 construction workers die each year due to falls from aerial equipment, often linked to improper setup.
-By adhering to these guidelines and ensuring operators are trained and certified, safety and efficiency at the job site can be significantly enhanced.
+By adhering to these guidelines and ensuring operators are trained and certified, at the job site can be significantly enhanced.

 Each box represents a step in the process of safely positioning and stabilizing the lift.
 Follow the arrows to ensure you complete each step in order for maximum safety.